TSO-AG/OpenFrontend.Framework/site/content/utilities/display.md

 <div class="d-none d-lg-block">hide on screens smaller than lg</div>
 {{< /example >}}

+## Display in color mode

+In OpenFrontend.Framework, we provide a straightforward way to manage how elements are displayed in different color modes.
+This functionality is particularly useful for creating a user interface that adapts to light or dark mode settings.

+- `.d-mode-light-none` - use this class to hide an element when the light mode is active.
+- `.d-mode-dark-none` - use this class to hide an element when the dark mode is active.

+{{< example >}}
+<div class="d-mode-light-none">This element is visible only in dark mode</div>
+<div class="d-mode-dark-none">This element is visible only in light mode</div>
+{{< /example >}}

 ## Display in print

 Change the `display` value of elements when printing with our print display utility classes.
 Includes support for the same `display` values as our responsive `.d-*` utilities.